teachingaway/teachingaway.github.io/_posts/2014-09-13-how-to-file-trademark-registration-application-part-2.md

 ## Selecting Goods and Services from the List

-When viewing the results, be sure the description is in the rights class.
+When viewing the search results, be sure the description is in the rights class (as listed in the left column).
 You can pick several descriptions, as long as they accurately describe your goods or services.
 The USPTO charges additional fees per "class" but not for multiple descriptions within a class.

 <a href="/images/tm-app/7-pick-description-goods-services.png"><img src="/images/tm-app/7-pick-description-goods-services.png" ></a>